willynilly/boycotter-api/README.md

 # boycotter-api
-A serverless backend for boycotter.
+A serverless API for boycotter.